top of page

 • Lead V6 Displays LATERAL activity of the heart

-For more on the conduction system, take Cardiac Arrhythmias: Don't Miss a Beat.
+For more on the conduction system, take Cardiac Arrhythmias: Catch the Beat.

 INTRACARDIAC EGMs